giongto35/cloud-game/README.md

 ## Run with Docker

-Use makefile script: `make dev.run-docker` or Docker Compose directly: `docker-compose up --build` (`CLOUD_GAME_GAMES_PATH` is env variable for games on your host).
+Use makefile script: `make dev.run-docker` or Docker Compose directly: `docker compose up --build`.
 It will spawn a docker environment and you can access the service on `localhost:8000`.

 ## Configuration

 The default configuration file is stored in the [`pkg/configs/config.yaml`](pkg/config/config.yaml) file.
 This configuration file will be embedded into the applications and loaded automatically during startup.
-In order to override (change) the default parameters you can specify environment variables with the `CLOUD_GAME_` prefix (except list params), or place a custom `config.yaml` file into one of these places: just near the application or in the `configs` folder, `.cr` folder in user's home, or specify own directory with `-w-conf` application param (`worker -w-conf /usr/conf`).
+In order to change the default parameters you can specify environment variables with the `CLOUD_GAME_` prefix, or place a custom `config.yaml` file into one of these places: just near the application, `.cr` folder in user's home, or specify own directory with `-w-conf` application param (`worker -w-conf /usr/conf`).

 ## Deployment